“He almost looks like a puppy with all those whiskers,” you murmur to your friend.

 Kauai’s Shipwreck Beach

-Shipwreck Beach offers that dreamy tropical locale you’ve been craving: a huge expanse of golden sand surrounded by trees and towering cliffs.
+Shipwreck Beach is one of the best Kauai beaches and offers that dreamy tropical locale you’ve been craving: a huge expanse of golden sand surrounded by trees and towering cliffs.
 Thundering turquoise waves crush the shoreline.
 People are sparse.
 The Shipwreck’s beach sobriquet comes from a 100-foot wooden boat that ran aground decades ago and lodged in the sand just above the waterline.
-Over the years, storms have hit, covering and uncovering the hull from time to time, creating an eerie sight — like an old ghost of the sea that would appear and then fade.
+Over the years, storms have hit, covering and uncovering the hull of the wrecked ship from time to time, creating an eerie sight — like an old ghost of the sea that would appear and then fade.
 Locals differ on whether the rotting vessel was finally obliterated in 1982 by catastrophic Hurricane Iwa, or if it had simply been dismantled and removed that year.
 Some Hawaiians insist that parts of the boat are still buried deep in the sand.

-Though Shipwreck Beach is beautiful and appears idyllic, it is anything but for less-than-expert swimmers.
-Dangerously strong rip currents, rocky terrain, and a sharp shorebreak make the waters here notoriously treacherous.
+Though Shipwreck’s white sand beach is beautiful and appears idyllic, it is anything but for less-than-expert swimmers.
+Dangerously strong rip currents, rocky terrain, and a sharp short shore break make the waters here notoriously treacherous.
 This doesn’t keep advanced swimmers, boogie boarders, surfers, and from hitting the waves in droves, however, but every year there are serious injuries (and worse) in these waters.
 The fact that there is no lifeguard adds to the risks.
 The flag flies red nearly every day.

 However, Shipwreck is a fine place for beachcombers of all kinds and is just plain perfect for picnics, sun worshipping, shoreline strolling, sunset gazing, turtle spotting and whale watching.
 From the shore, you can often see whales breaching in the distance, or tails flipping up from the surface as if waving hello to awed spectators.
 And of course, you may happen upon the occasional napping monk seal.